 The College of Law Library also serves as a selective depository for federal and California state government documents.

 The Law Library is open seven days a week, with late night hours Monday through Thursday.
 Library staff are available to assist in locating desired materials.
 Reference services may also be arranged.
 For additional information regarding the Law Library, contact (909) 460-2070.

-In January 2001, the University of La Verne College of Law opened the doors to its state-of-the-art law campus in the City of Ontario, in Southern California’s Inland Empire, one of the fastest growing metropolitan areas of the United States.
+In January 2001, the University of La Verne College of Law opened the doors to its law campus in the City of Ontario, in Southern California’s Inland Empire, one of the fastest growing metropolitan areas of the United States.

 The College of Law is located on a seven-acre site next to the Ontario Civic Center and the new Ontario City Library.
 With a spacious atrium tower and well-appointed classrooms, seminar rooms, and a courtroom, the College of Law building has approximately 64,000 square feet.
 Classrooms are equipped with the latest in audiovisual technologies, and Internet access is provided throughout campus via a combination of hardwired and wireless connections.
 The College of Law moot courtroom is equipped with a cutting edge digital video recording and editing system.
 Additionally, the computer lab provides 30 up-to-date student workstations.

 Located in Ontario, California